 For course descriptions and requirements for the major, refer to the Academic Bulletin: Law & Policy.

 Students who are still completing the Policy Management major may find information about the old curriculum at the following link.

 Suggested curricular flow through the major

-All Policy Studies majors must complete an internship related to law or policy.
+All Law & Policy majors must complete an internship related to law or policy.
 Excellent quality internships are available in the local area.
 Carlisle is the county seat and the state capital, Harrisburg, is only 17 miles away.
 Dickinson alums willing to serve as mentors and internship site supervisors are well placed in both locations.
 Students are also urged to consider the internship-based Dickinson Semester in Washington program.

 Opportunities for off-campus study

 Students are encouraged to study off-campus for at least part of their junior year.
 Students may be able to study off-campus for the entire academic year with careful planning and close consultation with their advisor.
 The following is a list of the most popular and appropriate programs for Law & Policy majors:

 Danish Institute for Study Abroad (DIS: Copenhagen, Denmark)